 Consider co-creating classroom rules with your students to ensure they feel ownership over the expectations and understand the reason behind them.
 Reinforce these expectations consistently and model the behaviours you want to see in your students.

 Clear expectations provide students with guidance on appropriate behaviour, both academically and socially.
-When students understand what is expected of them, they are more likely to adhere to classroom rules and norms, leading to a more orderly and respectful learning environment.
+When students understand what is expected of them, they are more likely to follow classroom rules and norms, leading to a more orderly learning environment.

 Model Ideal Behaviour